Selective mutism

 Speech and language disorders

-People with speech and language disorders or hearing problems may find speaking even more stressful.
+Individuals with speech and language disorders or hearing problems may find speaking even more stressful.

 Post-Traumatic Stress Disorder (PTSD)

-Selective Mutism can also manifest as a symptom of PTSD.
+Selective mutism can also manifest as a symptom of PTSD.
 In such cases, individuals may suddenly stop talking in environments where they previously had no difficulty.

 “From a personal point of view, selective mutism feels like I am being strangled from the inside out.
 It feels like someone is trying to pull the tightest knot right in the middle of my throat.
 Whilst all of that is happening, there are a million words of what I want to say racing through my head in a matter of split seconds.”